implementation("androidx.security:security-crypto:1.1.0-alpha06")

 Even though you just placed the file somewhere, you cannot read it using

-yet because it’s still unencrypted, it’s just text.
+EncryptedFileyet because it’s still unencrypted, it’s just text.
 First encrypt the file and then read the encrypted file.
-You will get aNo matching key found for the ciphertext in the stream
+You will get aNo matching key found for the ciphertext in the streamexception otherwise.

 private fun getMasterKey(context: Context) {